 Similar treatment options for mesothelioma are available for both children and adults.
 Treatment options include radiation, chemotherapy, and surgery, or a combination of the three.
 Doctors that administer a combination of radiation and chemotherapy intend to kill or slow the division of cancer cells.
 Ultimately, this is to reduce the spread of the cancer and increase the quality of life for the patient.

 Although treatment options for children are similar to those for adults, there are some differences.
 Most of these differences lie in the dosages for treatments.
 Specifically, a child taking chemotherapy drugs often has a different dosage than an adult.
 This is due to the difference in body weight.
 Younger patients who have to undergo surgery also face other complications.
 Surgeries are often more difficult for younger patients due to the size of their bodies.

 A mesothelioma lawyer can help patients and their families.
-Mesothelioma is physically, emotionally, and financially debilitating.
-Contacting a lawyer can help a victim’s family collect compensation for medical expenses and other losses related to the mesothelioma diagnosis.
+The sickness is physically, emotionally, and financially debilitating.
+Contacting a lawyer can help a victim’s family collect compensation for medical expenses and other losses related to the diagnosis.
 A lawyer can help handle all of the legal business related to the diagnosis, allowing a family to spend time together through the recovery period.

 If you or a loved one has been diagnosed with mesothelioma, contact one of our Philadelphia mesothelioma lawyers at Brookman, Rosenberg, Brown & Sandler.
 We understand that such a diagnosis is difficult for an individual.
 This is why our lawyers work tirelessly to help patients navigate the legal process with both ease and compassion.
 For more information and a free consultation, contact us online or call us at 215-569-4000.
 Located in Philadelphia, we proudly serve clients throughout Pennsylvania and New Jersey, including Delaware County, Chester County, and Philadelphia County.